The winner of the auction wanted a simple black and gold bag that people would recognize as being custom.

 Secure adjustable waistband.

-the bottom is exposed when in
+"Flap" will cover hips, but the bottom is exposed when in

 seated position.